The Importance of Context When Recommending TV Content: Dataset and Algorithms: Prediction of Preferences

 Table~\ref{tab:feat} also lists a number of feature configurations.
 In this work, we define the feature configuration \textit{all} as service-independent.
 Thus, \textit{all} is a collection of all features except the \textit{service} feature.
 The reasoning behind this definition is that a prediction or recommendation of genre will have most impact across providers, since some services have a very targeted range of content genres, e.g. YouTube relies heavily on the user-generated genre.
 The \textit{service} feature is included in the \textit{all+S} configuration.
 Other configurations can be used as well, e.g. time of day and weekday/weekend (\textit{TD}).
 A notable configuration is what we refer to as the contextless, which consists of purely user identity information (\textit{U}).

-Six methods are compared.
-Scikit-learn~\cite{Pedregosa2011} implementation of logistic regression (LR), gradient boosting decision trees (GBDT), support vector machines (SVM), multi-layer perceptrons (MLP), and two baseline methods, namely the most popular (toppop) and random (random) predictors.
+We include six approaches in the experiment to establish baselines for the CTV dataset.
+The methods are selected based on their well-documented achievements in numerous domains.
+Four methods are compared using scikit-learn~\cite{Pedregosa2011} implementations: logistic regression (LR), gradient boosting decision trees (GBDT), support vector machines (SVM), multi-layer perceptrons (MLP).
+Additionally, we include the most popular (toppop) and random (random) predictors.
 For toppop, genres are ranked by their popularity judged by the number of observations in the training set.
 The random predictor randomly ranks the genres for each prediction.